djp229/Simba-and-Co/README.md

 1. Predicting whether or not a claim will be approved, based on drug type and payer information
 2. Forecasting short-term and long-term ePA volume based on historical data

-**Data science based solutions:** We used support vector machines (SVMs) to address the first question and achieved an accuracy of ~93%.
-We tested the robustness of the model by employing a precision recall curve and also ran analysis to test the computational time needed for training the model.
-We used recurring neural networks (RNNs) and time series analysis based on Holt-winters’ seasonality method to forecast PA volume from the existing data

 ## 1. Predicting approval of claims based on drug type and payer (Bhargava Nemmaru, Apostolos Zournas)
 ### 1. Predicting approval of claims
-We take drug type and payer information as an input vector and return a variable indicating whether or not the pharmacy claim will be approved
+We take drug type and payer information as an input vector and return a variable indicating whether or not the pharmacy claim will be approved.
+We used support vector machines (SVMs) and achieved an accuracy of ~93%.
+We tested the robustness of the model by employing a precision recall curve and also ran analysis to test the computational time needed for training the model.
 ### 2. Predicting approval of a PA
 We used a feed-forward neural net to predict whether a rejected claim would be approved due to a PA.
 We did this with 74% accuracy.